MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-multi-day-work.md

 **Pro Tip:** The requirement From Date and To Date will populate with the **Date Window Start** and **Date Window End** work order field values.

-Next go to the schedule board and select the requirement in the lower pane.
+Next go to the Hours view of the schedule board and select the requirement in the lower pane.

 Then select a Resource on the board you would like to schedule the multi-day work order requirement to.
 DO NOT drag and drop.

+> [!Note]
+> Dragging and dropping a multi-dat requirement onto the Hours view will create a long continuous booking through non-working hours.

 A "Create Resource Booking" pane wll display on the right where you can confirm or edit: